 Beach safety: Although Sierra Leone has the most beautiful beaches in all of Africa, you must beware of certain risks.
 The government has issued official warnings asking people to not walk barefoot on Lumley and other beaches.
 This is because needles and other pieces of dangerous trash are often discovered there.
 Although lifeguard services are available, they are not particularly effective.
 There have been instances of tourists drowning due to strong currents.
 Moreover, avoid walking alone on beaches after sunset altogether.

-Civil unrest: Civil war has created a rather politically tense environment in the country.
-Although it isn’t a daily occurrence, protests and demonstrations do sometimes result in violence.
+Public demonstrations: Protests and demonstrations are common.
 New Zealanders in particular are advised to stay away from such gatherings, as there is no political presence of the New Zealand government in Sierra Leone.
 They must also always carry travel insurance.

-Health and disease: Diseases like malaria and cholera are fairly common in Sierra Leone.
-There are occasional outbreaks of the Lassa fever, as well.
+Health and disease: Insect-borne diseases are fairly common in Sierra Leone.
 You must always sleep under a bed net and apply mosquito spray frequently.
 Do not drink tap water, avoid uncooked or bush meat, and do not consume raw vegetables, as refrigeration is unreliable.
 Be aware that a yellow fever vaccination certificate is legally required in order to both enter and leave Sierra Leone.

 Local travel: You must arrange to land early in the day in order to reach your hotel before nightfall.
 The travel journey from the Lungi International Airport to the city of Freetown is ridden with certain security risks.
 You must either avoid or be extra cautious in border areas near Guinea and Liberia.
 The security situation there is usually unreliable, and criminal gangs are found in abundance.